andreaslyn/mini-yu/README.md

 Mini Yu is a prototype language to experiment with dependently typed language features and runtime implementation.

 The mini yu compiler is implemented in Haskell.
-It compiles source files to C code, which is further compiled to machine code with gcc.
+It compiles mini yu source code to C code, which is further compiled to machine code with gcc.
 Mini Yu uses reference counting as garbage collection strategy, inspired by [Lean 4](https://github.com/leanprover/lean4).